 "Remember what the Mohra told us; together we're strong.
 It wasn't only talking about us.
-The reason that I was still a Slayer after I drowned, and even after coming back four months later, is because I've become the source.
+The reason I was still a Slayer after I drowned, and even after coming back four months later, is because I've become the source.
 I'm where the Slayer power comes from.
 That's why Faith was always weaker, but seemed stronger whenever she was around me."

 "But what do we have to do with it?”
 Connor felt more confused than ever.

-"If I use you and your father as a focus, I think I can pull the power back to me.
+"If I use you and your father as a focus, I think I can pull the power back into me.
 Not just Faith and the SiTs outside, but any girl who has the possibility to become a Slayer.
 Eventually, Faith's healing ability will kick in and she'll recover.
 The Potentials will return to being ordinary girls and won't have any association with the line.
 Are you ready?"

 Buffy knew this was the right route to take, the only one that could change everything not only for her family, but everyone.
-She didn’t hate the Scoobies, she really didn’t.
+She didn’t hate the Scoobies; she really didn’t.
 They had just outgrown each other, and weren’t mature enough to let each other go.
 Buffy knew where she belonged, and who she wanted to spend her life with.
-Her time as the Powers’ pawn was over and it was time for her to take her stand.
+Her time as the Powers’ pawn was over and it was time for her to make her stand.

 She looked at Angel and Connor, and knew where her future lay.
-Buffy understood that it would get ugly before it got better, and knew she would appear the bad guy, but was willing to accept whatever was thrown at her if it kept her family safe and together.
+Buffy understood it would get ugly before it got better, and knew she would appear the bad guy, but was willing to accept whatever was thrown at her if it kept her family safe and together.
 She held their hands firmly in hers.
 Taking slow, even breaths, she fell into a hypnotic state.
 Buffy felt her senses expand around her, before racing out into the yard.
 The shattered power acted like a vacuum, seeking out the pieces inside the others.
 It literally sucked the essence from the Potentials, causing them to scream and collapse to the ground.

 Faith ran over to help the girls, not realizing she was the next target.
 The force hit her like a ton of bricks, literally knocking her off her feet.
 Those watching had no idea what to do.
 The force left quickly and the girls started to get up.
-Complaints and groans came from everyone, the loudest from Kennedy about the strange feeling that something was missing.
+Complaints and groans came from everyone, the loudest from Kennedy about the strange feeling something was missing.
 They stared up at the night sky in time to see lights surround the house before shooting inside.

 Faith got up, groaning loudly.
 "What, the hell, just happened?”